KPN mulls selling Belgian mobile phone unit: report

-AMSTERDAM Dutch telecoms firm KPN (KPN.AS) is considering a sale of its Belgian mobile-phone unit in a deal possibly worth 1.8 billion euros ($2.4 billion), news agency Bloomberg reported on Saturday, citing unnamed people familiar with the situation.
+AMSTERDAM Dutch telecoms firm KPN (KPN.AS) is considering a sale of its Belgian mobile-phone unit in a deal possibly worth 1.8 billion euros (1.5 billion pounds), news agency Bloomberg reported on Saturday, citing unnamed people familiar with the situation.

 A KPN spokesman declined to comment.